Applying For A License - As Easy As 1-2-3

 you will not be awarded a preference point.

 In addition to the cost of the license, anyone between the ages of 18–64 is required to purchase a Habitat Stamp.
 If the Habitat Stamp is purchased concurrently with the license, the cost is $10 and is required with the licenses purchased.
 A lifetime habitat stamp is available for $300.25.

 Other than the Qualifying License, Habitat Stamp and the elk license fee, there is only one other fee which is required to process your application.
 This fee is $7 for residents and $9 for non-residents (per species, per draw and nonrefundable).

 Refer to the Big Game Brochure for the application deadline and Mark Your Calendar!

-Once you mail or submit your application, the waiting begins.
+Once you submit your application, the waiting begins.
 But how long do you have to wait?
-Licenses for successful applicants are mailed mid June.
+Licenses for successful applicants are mailed mid-June.
 If you’re unsuccessful, refunds for elk licenses will be in the mail around July.

 “Ugh!
 This sounds complicated" he said.
 "Can I give you my information and you can just apply for me?”